RMGProjects/WorkbookFunctions/Readme.md

 The aim of the library is to assist in the following stages of creating data sets from data provided as part of the RMG projects:

-+ Consolidate data on excel worksheets in a number of excel files in the same directory into a single workbook
++ Consolidate data on excel worksheets in a number of excel files in a number of directories into a single workbook
 + Renaming sheets in a consistent manner.
 + Perform various checks on that workbook, including:
 	+ Making various checks with regard to dates on each sheet